tlapack/tlapack/notes.md

 ## TO-DO list:

-1. License: Which licence should we use?
+- [x] License: Which licence should we use?
 Both LAPACK and BLAS++ use the modified BSD license (SPDX-License-Identifier: BSD-3-Clause).
+   - Using BSD-3.

-3. Change the header of the BLAS templates.
+- [ ] Change the header of the BLAS templates.
 It is currently using the information from BLAS++.
+   - Let they be like that.

-4. Write the remaining Fortran wrappers.
+- [ ] Write the remaining Fortran wrappers.
    - There is just a few methods as examples there.

-5. Implement the remaining BLAS templates.
+- [ ] Implement the remaining BLAS templates.
    - This includes adding the respective C and Fortran wrappers to the new methods.

-6. Choose which LAPACK templates we should implement.
+- [ ] Choose which LAPACK templates we should implement.

-7. Generate a library `testBLAS.a` with the tests.
+- [ ] Generate a library `testBLAS.a` with the tests.
 Currently not working like that.
 Open issue at https://github.com/catchorg/Catch2/issues/2234.

+- [ ] Implement the install procedure in CMake

+- [ ] Add the error code in the message of Error